Agaetis-IT/agaetis-web-front/README.md

 13. Click 'Authorize API'
 14. Go to Step 2 and exchange authorization code for tokens
 15. Copy Refresh Token and paste it in the .env NEXT_GMAIL_REFRESH_TOKEN veriable
-16. Add your email address to the .env NEXT_PUBLIC_MAIL_ADDRESS
+16. Add your email address to the .env NEXT_MAIL_ADDRESS

 It should be correctly working, if not clap your hands and i'll try to solve the problem and update the README.